eegdude/opendome/README.md

 * 3d-printable probes for tactile acuity testing using grating orientation test, somewhat like JVP domes
 * desinged with [OpenScad](https://www.openscad.org/), so should be easily customisable
+* Comes with flat and domed cap types

 ## TODO
 * Assess manufacturability